Research table: Dietary fat and breast cancer risk

-Introduction: Eating a high-fat diet as an adult appears to have little, if any, impact on breast cancer risk.
-Studies have found no link between eating a diet high in total fat and breast cancer risk.
+Introduction: Studies show no link between eating a diet high in total fat during adulthood and breast cancer risk.

-Although total fat does not appear to increase breast cancer risk, the type of fat in your diet may be important.
+Although total fat doesn’t appear to be related to breast cancer risk, the type of fat in your diet may be important.
 This topic is under study.

 Dietary fat during the teen years

-Eating a high-fat diet during the teen years may play a role in breast cancer.
+Eating a high-fat diet during the teen years may be related to breast cancer in adulthood.

-Some findings have shown women who ate a diet high in total fat during their teen years had an increased risk of breast cancer before menopause compared to women who at a diet low in total fat during their teen years .
+Some findings show women who ate a diet high in total fat during their teen years had an increased risk of breast cancer before menopause compared to women who at a diet low in total fat during their teen years .

 Learn more about dietary fat and breast cancer risk.